-This breed needs something that gently but firmly combs through their coat and can stand up to their thick locks.
+This breed needs something that gently but firmly combs through its coat and can stand up to its thick locks.

-All seven options on our best brush for Golden Retriever guide work great for this breed.
+All seven options in our list of Golden Retriever grooming tools are great for this breed.

 Ultimately, you know your pup better than anyone and what’s right for them.